pbo-linaro/crossroad/doc/crossroad.rst

 --version                               Show program's version number and exit -h, --help                              Show the help message and exit.
 If a *TARGET* is provided, show information about this platform.
+-l, --list-targets                      List all known targets -L, --list-targets                      List all projects for a given target.
--l, --list-all                          List all known platforms -c, --compress                          Compress an archive (zip support only), with the given name, of the named platforms.
+-c, --compress                          Compress an archive (zip support only), with the given name, of the named platform/projects.
 -s, --symlink                           Create a symbolic link of the named platform.
 --reset                                 Effectively delete TARGET's tree.
 Don't do this if you have important data saved in there.